sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 - Take a snapshot of on-premises foot-print, server dependepncies, …
 - Analyze current state, define target state, then develop migration plan

-# AWS Database Migration Service (AWS DMS)

 # AWS Migration Hub
 - Central location to collect servers and applications inventory data for the assessment, planning, and tracking of migrations to AWS
-- Helps accelerate your migration to AWS, automate lift-and-shift
+- Helps accelerate your migration to AWS, **automate lift-and-shift**
 - AWS Migration Hub Orchestrator – provides pre-built templates to save time and effort migrating enterprise apps (e.g., SAP, Microsoft SQL Server…)
 - Supports migrations status updates from Application Migration Service (MGN) and Database Migration Service (DMS)

 # AWS Schema Conversion Tool (AWS SCT)
-- The AWS Schema Conversion Tool makes heterogeneous database migrations easy by automatically converting the source database schema and a majority of the custom code to a format compatible with the target database.
+- The AWS Schema Conversion Tool *makes heterogeneous database migrations* easy by automatically *converting the source database schema* and a majority of the custom code to a format compatible with the target database.

 - The custom code that the tool converts includes views, stored procedures, and functions.